zytedata/openvscode-server/extensions/gitpod/README.md

 [Start a new Gitpod workspace](https://www.gitpod.io/docs/getting-started) and use F1 -> `Open in VS Code` command to connect to it from VS Code Desktop.

+## Settings Sync

+Sync your local VS Code settings across all your Gitpod workspaces.
+Checkout the documentation for [how to enable it](https://www.gitpod.io/docs/ides-and-editors/settings-sync#enabling-settings-sync-in-vs-code-desktop).

 ## Documentation

 All documentation can be found on https://www.gitpod.io/docs.